 - Abstract concepts

 When you think about the names in a new world, there is one thing you must consider from the start: names cannot be confusing in the context of one story.
-You must keep track of everything that you name and be sure that those names are not similar, not only in writing but also in speech.
+You must keep track of everything you name and be sure that those names are not similar, not only in writing but also in speech.

 Creating Fantasy Names for Characters